Etruscan Terracotta Head of a Goddess

 cf.: I. Jucker, Italy of the Etruscans, (Mainz, 1991), pp. 258-9, nos.
 333-337.

-Formerly in a US private collection; purchased at Hotel Drouot, Paris, October 12, 1991; previously in a French private collection.
+Formerly in a New York private collection; acquired at Hotel Drouot, Paris, October 12, 1991; previously in a French private collection.